ODck/Formations-test/README.md

 # Formations
 Example implementation of units moving in formation.
-Without NavMesh.
+Without NavMesh or collider.

 ### Attack Formation
 ---